-We have audited Public Health Solutions' (the "Organization") compliance with the types of compliance requirements identified as subject to audit in the Office of Management and Budget ("OMB") Compliance Supplement that could have a direct and material effect on the Organization's major federal programs for the year ended December 31, 2021.
-The Organization's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Public Health Solutions' compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Public Health Solutions' major federal programs for the year ended December 31, 2022.
+Public Health Solutions' major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Organization's complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended December 31, 2021.
+In our opinion, Public Health Solutions' complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended December 31, 2022.